Aid and Development ECON5001

 - Available to Visiting Students: Yes

 Interest in the controversial topic of foreign aid has heightened in recent years, with some donor countries pledging to provide substantially larger amounts of aid in the coming years and others reducing their aid commitments.
 Aid Architecture (the structures within which aid is delivered to recipient countries) has changed considerably since the beginning of the 21st century.
 The literature has also developed significantly in this period.
-This course introduces students to key concepts, issues and debates relating to country level aid effectiveness and allocation.
-It also introduces students to related key developing country debt issues.
-Topics include: aid definition, concepts and volume; aid and the public sector; aid, poverty and welfare; aid and debt relief; and the future of aid.
+This course introduces students to key concepts and issues relating to the allocation of aid by donors and to its effectiveness in recipient countries.
+The course also aims to review debates within donor countries and within recipient countries about aid allocation, impact and effectiveness.
+Review of developing country debt issues is included in the course content.
+Topics include: aid definition, concepts and volume; why aid is given and accepted; the impact of aid and its effectiveness; aid allocation and aid architecture; emerging donors; recipient responses to aid; current controversies and the future of aid.

 One two-hour meeting per week for 10 weeks.
 Revision lecture is arranged on an ad-hoc basis.